quberoot/Health/Conditions/Cancer/FairCredibility/ReadMeDennisOpinion.md

 - Forgetting that Cancer is a systemic disease not a localized problem. (hence for example there is no focus on diet)
 - An excessive obsession with high tech stuff and convoluted theories which may have a grain of truth in them.
 The mutation theory and all that.
 (The underlying philosophy here seems to be that if there is a big problem, the solution has to necessarily complicated).

-Note: some cancers do respond well to conventional treatments but they are a rarity.
+Note: some cancers do respond well to conventional treatments but they are the exceptions.
 As far as I know they are the lymphomas, ovarian and testicular cancers.